gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Given a word, write a Function to return the middle character of the word.
+- Write a Function that, given a word returns the middle character of the word.

 ##### Constraints